 Pain and suffering, like all injury damages in Texas, must be proven.
 The most common methods for proving pain and suffering include:

 Friends or family members may testify about what they saw and how the plaintiff suffered.
 Witness testimony can be powerful evidence in an accident lawsuit.

 Photographs or Day in the Life Films-

 Photographs and videos can be admissible and often compellingly tell the story.
-Day in the life video will require testimony to authenticate and is often used with catastrophic injury cases.
+Day in the Life video will require authentic testimony and is often used with catastrophic injury cases.

 Testimony of Doctors or other Medical Providers-

 Doctors are often asked to testify in an injury lawsuit as an expert to tell the jury about the injuries and their opinion of the cause.
 Part of the testimony can include observations and opinions about the painfulness of the injury and the recovery process.

 Where injuries are permanent or future medical bills are factors, life care planners may also testify to prove future medical needs.